Classic hits: Contemporary definition

-Until the mid-2000s, the term "classic hits" was used by stations that played the softer or more hit-oriented side of classic rock.
-Today, there are a few stations that identify as classic hits, such as WROR-FM in Boston and WJJK in Indianapolis, but whose playlists have more in common with classic rock.
+Until the mid-2000s, the term "classic hits" was used by stations that played the softer or more hit-oriented side of classic rock such as Milwaukee's WKLH.
+Today, there are a few stations that identify as classic hits, such as WROR-FM in Boston and WJJK in Indianapolis, but whose playlists have more in common with classic rock; most stations, including WKLH, continue to maintain its same format aged up to absorb music from the 80s to the early 2000s, but with alternate monickers to avoid comparison to the current version of the format.

 The classic hits format as it is known today began to take shape in the mid 2000s when oldies radio stations started having audience and ratings issues.
-They believed that they could not be successful with the oldies format and needed to update the music and presentation to stay relevant in the 25-54 demographic on which advertising agencies base ad purchases.
+They believed that they could not be successful with the oldies format and needed to update the music and presentation to stay relevant in the 25–54 demographic on which advertising agencies base ad purchases.
 After several years of format transitions and changes, the industry needed a term that better defined the stations who were basing their libraries in the MTV era of music.
 Thus, the term classic hits was accepted by the radio community as the official name and recognized by Nielsen Audio as a format classification.
 In addition, many adult contemporary (AC) stations that had featured a large library of 1980s music began to phase it out as new artists like Adele, Pink, Bruno Mars, Maroon 5, and others became very popular, thus making these stations much more current oriented.
 This factor created a situation where artists like Madonna, George Michael, Michael Jackson, and Prince, who are considered major superstars, were no longer being played on AC stations.
 Most of these stations are now current-intensive, playing newer artists versus those from the 1980s which have aged out of the AC format.

 The recent appeal to this format has introduced format flips in major markets, including the flip of WIAD, Washington D.C. from adult contemporary-formatted "Fresh-FM" to classic hits as "The Drive" in October 2018.
-Most of the current classic hits stations were simply slow evolutions from oldies, including WOGL in Philadelphia, WRBQ-FM in Tampa, KLUV in Dallas, and WOCL in Orlando, among many others.
+Most of the current classic hits stations were simply slow evolutions from oldies, including WOGL in Philadelphia, WRBQ-FM in Tampa, KSPF in Dallas, and WOCL in Orlando, among many others.
 WOGL changed their slogan to "Nobody plays more 80s" whereas WRBQ-FM changed to "Hits of the 80s and more".
 Radio programmer Scott Shannon, the architect of the modern top 40 era at WHTZ (Z100) in New York during the 1980s, moved his morning show to WCBS-FM, bringing many of the 1980s-style radio formats to the station.
 Dallas-based JAM Creative Productions, a major producer of radio station jingles in the 1980s, created an updated jingle package for stations that moved to a classic hits presentation.
 Jingles in the CBS-FM update package include cuts from the popular "Flame Thrower" and "Warp Factor" packages made famous by WHTZ in the 1980s.